NeonGeckoCom/mall_guide_skill/README.md

 {Skill parses mall web page and returns user name, location and work hours of requested shop/store}

 ## Examples
+{- where is apple?
-{Where is apple?
-Where can I find ABC stores?}
+- where can I find ABC stores?}

 ## Contact Support
 Use the [link](https://neongecko.com/ContactUs) or [submit an issue on GitHub](https://help.github.com/en/articles/creating-an-issue)